otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Detailed example of the prekey server over XMPP

-`bob@xmpp.org` wants to know how many prekeys messages remain unused on the Prekey Server:
+`bob@xmpp.org` wants to know how many Prekeys Messages remain unused on the Prekey Server:

 1. `bob@xmpp.org` logs in to his server (`talk.xmpp.org`).